-The Army Military Auxiliary Radio System will host this year’s Armed Forces Day (AFD) Crossband Test on Saturday May 11, 2019.
+The Department of Defense will host this year’s Armed Forces Day (AFD) Cross-Band Test, scheduled for May7-8, 2021.
 This annual event is open to all licensed amateur radio operators, and will not impact any public or private communications.
 For more than 50 years, military and amateur stations have taken part in this event, which is only an exercise scenario, designed to include hobbyist and government radio operators alike.

 Military stations will transmit on selected military frequencies and will announce the specific ARS frequencies monitored.
 All times are ZULU (Z), and all frequencies are Upper Side Band (USB) unless otherwise noted.
 The frequencies used for the test will not impact any public or private communications, and will not stray outside the confines of the exercise.

 The following stations will be making two way radiotelephone contacts with stations in the ARS between the time periods listed on the frequencies listed in Kilohertz below.